-World's two biggest mining companies want to mine sacred lands, a public campground, and a popular rock climbing destination
+The world’s two biggest mining companies want to mine sacred lands, a public campground, and a popular rock climbing destination.

-But fortunately, it’s not too late to stop the project.
-While the legislation authorized the land transfer, the actual transfer cannot be completed until a federal Environmental Impact Statement is written – a process that will take several years.
+Fortunately, it’s not too late to stop the project because the land hasn’t been transferred yet.
+While the legislation authorized the land transfer, the actual transfer cannot be completed until a federal Environmental Impact Statement (EIS) is completed – a process that will take several years.